10 Tips for Positive Behavior in Children and Teens

 There are many neurological and physical benefits to how you can naturally improve your kid’s behavior, but ultimately, these behavior management strategies improve neurotransmitter function and calm sensory needs.
 These benefits lead to a calm brain, regulated behavior, and better mental health.

-For more tips to improve your child’s behavior, get instant access to effective strategies that work.
+For more tips and resources on strategies to improve your child’s behavior, get instant access to effective strategies that work.
 Download the 147 Therapist-Endorsed Self-Regulation Strategies for Children for free!

 What do you mean by child positive attention?